-The proton PBS Pencil Beam dose engine in RayStation 2024B has been validated against a substantial set of measurements in water for open beam setups, as well as for setups that use a range shifter.
-Validation has also been performed using anthropomorphic phantoms as well as against dose in heterogeneous media calculated by the independent treatment planning system XiO (Elekta).
+The proton PBS Pencil Beam dose engine in RayStation v2025 has been validated against a substantial set of measurements in water for open beam setups, as well as for setups that use a range shifter.
+Validation has also been performed using anthropomorphic phantoms as well as against dose in heterogeneous media calculated by the independent treatment planning system Xi0 (Elekta).
 The validation has been performed for an IBA Dedicated nozzle for PBS and a Sumitomo HI Dedicated nozzle for Line Scanning.

 The acceptance criteria for these validations are formulated in terms of requirements on properties such as distal range, gamma criteria and field size factors.
-The overall accuracy is acceptable; however, some dose engine algorithm limitations have been identified and are described in Proton PBS dose computation warnings on page 73.
-The acceptance criteria and dose engine algorithm limitations are found in section Dose engine accuracy and limitations in the RSL-D-RS-2024B-REF, RayStation 2024B Reference Manual.
+The overall accuracy is acceptable; however, some dose engine algorithm limitations have been identified and are described in Proton PBS dose computation warnings on page 75.
+The acceptance criteria and dose engine algorithm limitations are found in section Dose engine accuracy and limitations in the RSL-D-RS-v2025-REF, RayStation v2025 Reference Manual.

-2.13.6 Accuracy for the proton Monte Carlo dose engine for Pencil Beam Scanning when verifying and evaluating machine models for setups where the block aperture is mounted downstream of the range shifter.
+2.13.6 Accuracy for the proton Monte Carlo dose engine for Pencil Beam Scanning

-The proton PBS Monte Carlo dose engine in RayStation 2024B has been validated against a substantial set of measurements in water for open beam setups, for set-ups that use a range shifter, as well as for setups using block or MLC aperture for open beam setups and for setups that use a range shifter.
+The proton PBS Monte Carlo dose engine in RayStation v2025 has been validated against a substantial set of measurements in water for open beam setups, for set-ups that use a range shifter, as well as for setups using block or MLC aperture for open beam setups and for setups that use a range shifter.

 The block and MLC aperture setups were validated for systems where the block and MLC is positioned upstream of the range shifter.
-This is important to be aware of and special care should be taken
+This is important to be aware of and special care should be taken when verifying and evaluating machine models for setups where the block aperture is mounted downstream of the range shifter.